TheGloriousGenesis/CS_Learning/Machine_Learning/README.md

 | Regression |Mean absolute error (MAE) | Mean squared error (MSE) | Root mean squared error (RMSE) |
 | Recommendation |Precision at K | - | - |

->Look at the most popular evaluation metrics for machine learning problems
+<span style="color:green">todo: Look at the most popular evaluation metrics for machine learning problems.

-Step #1: Collect the Data
-Step #2: Clean and Explore the Data
-Step #3: Research Methodologies
-Step #4: Build and Evaluate the Model
-Step #5: Present the Results
+Create separate table to note them down and remove from here</span>

-This value and evaluation metric could change as the project progresses but always good to have a goal.
+> N.B: Evaluation metric could change as the project progresses but always good to have a goal.

+### 4: Choose model

-### Feature Engineering
+### 5: Feature Engineering

-When a model and evaluation techniques have been decided, what parts of the data will be used?
+1. What parts of the data will be used?
 How will it be used?
-One must decide which features to use for your model and how can these features influence the model.
+How will feature influence the model?

-How to best choose features
+> How to best choose features
-- Pick features that most of the samples have!
+> - Pick features that most of the samples have!
-- Pick features that have majority non-null elements
+> - Pick features that have majority non-null elements
-- Pick features that are not redundant
+> - Pick features that are not redundant

+<span style="color:green">todo: Find out how hypothesis are tested (like the ones stated in studio) </span>

+<span style="color:green">todo: What comes first?
+Feature selection or feature engineering? </span>

-### Feature Selection
+### 6: Feature Selection

 Decision Trees
 - internal feature selection